jonnonz1/nz-statute-book/acts/public/1993/companies-act-1993.md

     (ii) no injustice will result for anyone bound by the deed if the contravention is disregarded.
 (4) The court may, if it declares that a provision of the deed is void, vary the deed, but only if the deed administrator consents.

-### Subpart 14 — Administrator's duty to file accounts
+### Subpart 14 — Administrator's duty to file accounts and summary reports

 ### 239ACY Administrator includes deed administrator
 In this subpart, unless the context otherwise requires, administrator includes a deed administrator.